raymondmengji/cs170-project/README.md

 ## Approach
 We attempted to solve this NP-Hard problem using Mixed Integer Programming.

+##Files
+solver.py  - Runs all files in samples/inputs and prints the highest valid Total Happiness of each graph

+timeall.py - Same as solver.py, but also prints diagnostic data about speed and room distributions for each file

+timetest.py n k - Randomly generates k graphs with n nodes and prints diagnostic data about its performance.
+Useful to test hard inputs

 ## LP Solver
 We used the Gurobi optimizer, which is freely available for students.